 In 2022, the AIIA Steering Board approved the establishment of a Working Group on "Artificial Intelligence for Cultural Heritage."
 This workshop represented the first opportunity to gather interested researchers and practitioners and form the working group's initial core.
 This workshop intends to become a yearly event where the group members will meet to exchange ideas, foster cooperation, and get in touch with the other stakeholders.
-In this first edition, twelve contributions were presented from different research groups in the Italian territory.
+In this third edition, fourteen contributions were presented from different research groups.